Charts components with Map components

 Install dependencies

-1. Install Charts Components and Map Components in the terminal as dependencies.
+1. Install Charts Components and Map Components in the terminal window as a dependency.

 Use dark colors for code blocksCopy